 Whenever you delete a question (or a block using Block Options), it is moved to the Trash, located at the bottom of the Survey tab.
 Your Trash will hold all deleted questions until you empty it, at which point the items are permanently deleted.
 You can move any question in the Trash back into the survey by clicking on the question and selecting Restore.

 It is not always possible to restore deleted content, but there are some options available that can be tried depending on the type of content that was deleted and what changes have been made since the deletion.

-Ctrl + Z and Cmd + Z
+Ctrl + Z or Cmd + Z

 In some cases, you can hit Ctrl + Z (PC) or Cmd + Z (Mac) to immediately undo a change.
-This includes changes to text when you’re still in a text editor and some changes to question settings in the Editing Pane.
+This includes changes to text when you’re still in a text editor and some changes to question settings in the editing pane.